-NOTE: If you have already received funding through ARCH in a previous funding round and are applying for any other public funds (e.g. King County, Washington Dept of Commerce, Washington State Housing Finance Commission), you must provide ARCH with an electronic copy of the application submitted to other funders.
+NOTE: If you have already received funding through ARCH in a previous funding round and are seeking other public funds (e.g., King County, Washington Dept of Commerce, Washington State Housing Finance Commission), you must provide ARCH with electronic copies of applications submitted to other funders.

-If you have any questions about application requirements, please contact Klaas Nijhuis at (425) 861-3677 or email at knijhuis@bellevuewa.gov.
+If you have any questions about application requirements, please contact Elsa Kings at (425) 861-3677 or email at ekings@bellevuewa.gov.